ShivamShrivastava/Smart-Mirror/.github/CONTRIBUTING.md

 **Node Version**: Make sure it's version 0.12.13 or later.

-**MagicMirror Version**: Now that the versions have split, tell us if you are using the PHP version (v1) or the newer JavaScript version (v2).
+**SmartMirror Version**: Now that the versions have split, tell us if you are using the PHP version (v1) or the newer JavaScript version (v2).

 **Description**: Provide a detailed description about the issue and include specific details to help us understand the problem.
 Adding screenshots will help describing the problem.